 The best way to get out and explore Bimini is by golf cart.
 Just walk to the front desk at the Bimini Big Game Club and ask to rent a cart and they will hook you right up.

 North Bimini is made up of 3 different areas; Alice Town where the Big Game Club is at, Bailey Town which is to the north of Alice Town, and Resorts World area to the far north.
 The main populated area of North Bimini is a long narrow piece of land, so it’s impossible to get lost.

 Alice Town and Bailey Town are the rustic, authentic parts of Bimini.
 It’s the Bimini that I love.
 Resorts World is a big modern area with pastel colored condos, a Hilton Hotel, luxury homes, and a casino.
 To me, that’s not Bimini.
 I’ll leave my rant about that for another time, but let’s just say I’d rather be sitting on the old wooden deck of Sherry’s Beach Bar in Alice Town than throwing dice around a craps table.

 The golf cart will quickly get you to amazing Bimini attractions like Stuart’s Conch Shack, the Dolphin House, Radio Beach, Sherry’s Beach Bar which I mentioned, Ebbie & Pat’s dock bar, and anything else you want to see.
 For being such a small rock, Bimini has a lot of offer.

 As you might have seen, this story is titled Part 1.
 Meaning there’s going to be more to this island hopping bonanza!
-Part 2 is about island 2 in our 3 island trip, and it definitely opened my eyes up to another side of New Providence that I hadn’t seen before.
+Part 2 is about Nassau and Palm Cay, the second stop during our 3 island trip, and it definitely opened my eyes up to another side of New Providence that I hadn’t seen before.

 Cheers Bimini, especially the guys who helped me get my crashed drone out of the palm tree at 11pm.
 It’s a great story!